StarManTheGamer/poly-newdocs/docs/objects/world/Text3D.md

 ---
 title: Text3D
 description: Text3D allows placement of text in the world.

 icon: polytoria/Text3D
 weight: 4
 ---

 # Text3D

-Text3D allows placement of text in the world.
+:polytoria-Text3D: Text3D allows for placement of text in the world.

 {{ inherits("DynamicInstance") }}